jlima-olive/inception/USER_DOC.md

 - WordPress is a web content management system.
 Originally it was meant to be used to managed webblog sites but it has sense evolved into a more refined tool capable of designing and managing administrator functions.

-# How to manage and run the project
+# How to run the project

 ## make down